• Skip to primary navigation

 EXECUTABLE – this section contains any SQL statements.

-EXCEPTION (optional)- this section contains the error handlers.
+EXCEPTION (optional)- This section contains the error handlers.

 END(Mandatory);

-So Declare and exception section are Optional.
+So Declare and exception sections are Optional.

 DECLARE